mrmorkeberg/BestWelness/README.md

 * A payment solution on the Become a member page
 * A online booking option on the Classes page
 * Pictures in Gallery is clickable so the become bigger
+* Pictures of the employees of the gym and a description of the person

 # Technologies Used